facebook

 5. Slipper Chair

 "So-called because it's the ideal place to sit while putting on shoes or slippers, the slipper chair is a petite number with short legs and no arms," explained Laura Rich.
 "These comfortable chairs are usually upholstered with a medium to high back and low seat height.
-The design is highly versatile and compact, so it's ideal for adding extra seating to small spaces."
+The design is highly versatile and compact, so it's ideal for adding more seating to small spaces."

 If you'd like your slipper chair to serve as a statement piece, Laura recommends choosing a bold, bright velvet finish that'll add a pop of color and draw the eye to the corner of the room.